 AUGUST 14, 2016 – SOCIAL SECURITY ADMINISTRATION SLAVE DRIVER

 On this day, August 14, 1935, FDR signs Social Security Act.
-However, Employee Retirement Income Security Act of 1974 (ERISA) does not cover Retirement Insurance Benefit Plans sponsored by government entities such as Social Security Administration (SSA).
-This glaring omission of Social Security Retirement Insurance Benefit Plan from protection offered by ERISA transformed SSA into “SLAVE DRIVER.”
+However, the Employee Retirement Income Security Act of 1974 (ERISA) does not cover Retirement Insurance Benefit Plans sponsored by government entities such as the Social Security Administration (SSA).
+This glaring omission of Social Security Retirement Insurance Benefit Plan from the protection offered by ERISA transformed SSA into “SLAVE DRIVER.”
 SSA uses this absence of oversight with great impunity to violate principles of Equal Protection guaranteed by US Constitutional Law.

 Ann Arbor, MI 48104-4162 USA

 SPECIAL FRONTIER FORCE